dimitrijer/website/main.md

 # Posts

-Sometimes I write a bit.
+I write a bit, very rarely though.

-You can find everything at the [archive](./archive.html).
+You can find all posts at the [archive](./archive.html).

 # Profiles